fkia413/CodeBusters/README.md

 We initially put the log in, sign up and search areas on the left of the navigation bar; however, due to the project brief and in the interest of design when looking at popular websites like YouTube and Netflix, we opted to change that for the final look of the navigation bar.

 For the home page, we developed a simple page that would present a visually appealing slideshow of the movies shown at the cinema.
-The final home page followed the wireframe that was created.
+The final home page followed the wireframe that was created but added the "Book Now" feature.

 ![home wireframe](/documentation/screenshots/home%20wireframe.png)

 ![home final](/documentation/screenshots/home%20page%20final.png)

 In terms of the movies page, we created a rough plan in Figma that displayed how we were going to display the listings on the page.
-The final movies page followed the wireframe that was created.
+The final movies page followed the wireframe that was created but added the "Book Now" feature.

 ![movies wireframe](/documentation/screenshots/movies%20wireframe.png)